w0rd-driven/beatseek/documentation/specification.md

 1. start message
    1. Run on startup?
-   2. Set `is_checking` conditional to lock and prevent multiple full checks.
+   2. Set `is_checking` conditional to lock and prevent multiple full system checks.
    3. Run full check algorithm.
 2. check artist name message
    1. For each album returned, String.jaro_distance to try to match each name in the database.